VanderCat/LootBeamsFabricUpdated/README.md

 ## Changes made:
 - Migration to yarn mappings
 - Patches for 1.20.1 (such as 1.19.3 JOML migration fix)
-- Toml4J is not included with mod
+- Toml4J was not included with mod
 - Overahauled close distance fade from Forge version of this mod
 - Config screen translation support
 - Russian Translation